All Episodes

 If you really, really, really want to do this, then why does all of it have to be on TV?

-It seems to Me that if really, really, really you wouldn't want all the TV array.
+It seems to me that if really, really, really, you wouldn't want all the TV array.

 You just want to get this done in private.

-That you would get it done, you would get it dealt with because it's who you are.
+If you really, really, really, really wanted to do this, that you would get it done, you would get it dealt with because it's who you are.

-Instead of making this big ballyhood pop culture television episode out of all of it.
+Instead of making this big bally hood pop culture television episode out of all of it.

 Anyway, I appreciate the call, Ray.